For online stores, increasing conversions is the key to long-term success.

 Your site’s navigation is often the first place shoppers look if they have a specific product or category in mind.

-The best way to design a website menu depends on the nature of your products and how your customers organize information.
+There’s no one-size-fits-all solution for e-commerce website navigation.
+The best way to design a website menu depends on the nature of your products and how your customers like to organize information.

 If you have a large number of products, a drop-down menu that lists everything can be overwhelming.